fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

   first assignment without useState)
 * Make the assignments more clear.
 Confusing that idea and style assignments has elements also in the first assignment.
 * talk about how react (mostly) removes the need for manual DOM-manipulation
+* introduce some easier exampels of working with destructuring, arrays, object, map,